-Van hier tot Tokio: A history of Dutch-Japanese relations – DutchReview
+Van hier tot Tokio: a history of Dutch-Japanese relations – DutchReview

-The Netherlands and Japan have a long and interesting history together, determined by commerce, trade and war.
+Dutch-Japanese relations have a long and interesting history, determined by commerce, trade and war.
 Here’s a glimpse into this 400-year old history.

 Japan, for most of its history, was a relatively isolated country, and whoever dared to invade had to put up with a civilization that was not going to give in easily (we’re looking at you, Mongolians).
 Yet one day, the Japanese made contact with European civilization, through none other than the sea-faring, spice-stealing, brood-eating Dutch.
 The Portuguese had made contact with them beforehand, but it is their relationship with the Dutch that proved to be the enduring one.